top of page

 Neural artificial intelligence (AI) is neither conscious nor self-conscious.

 Humans' "pretending" AI is a self-conscious agent is so threatening to the existence of Homo sapiens, one feels breathless just thinking about it.
+And if you want to talk about AI's energy use . . .

 Daniel Dennett on AI: “The real danger, I think, is not that machines more intelligent than we are will usurp our role as captains of our destinies, but that we will over-estimate the comprehension of our latest thinking tools, prematurely ceding authority to them far beyond their competence.”

 S. Minsos on AI: A human and an AI chatbot should NEVER play the matrix socializing game – Weird Tit-for-Tat.
-Humans are boss: now, forever and always.
+Humans are boss, now, forever and always.

 No God - Just Us